 You may be asked to pay an additional pet fee for having the pet in the apartment.
 In that case, make sure it is written down in the lease agreement.

 Mainstreet Equity Corporation is an apartment rental company in Western Canada.
-We have plenty of options when it comes to pet-friendly apartments and make your apartment search easy.
-If you have any questions for us, just leave them in the comments below.
+We have plenty of options when it comes to pet-friendly apartments and we help make your apartment search easy.
+If you have any questions for us, please message us!